-Here’s one of those things which can be subtle, and yet so critical.
-It can bite you in the back without your realizing it, and then six months later you wonder why you have gangrene in your knees – it’s that difficult to connect the dots.
-Until someone tells you about it and then you have that forehead-slapping moment – of course!
+Here’s one of those things that impacts email deliverability which can be so subtle, and yet so critical.
+It can bite you in the back without your realizing it, and then six months later you wonder why you have gangrene in your knees; it can be that difficult to connect the dots.
+That is until someone points it out to you, and then you have that forehead-slapping moment: of course!
+And that thing is that setting and meeting subscriber expectations will have a direct and demonstrable impact on your email deliverability (not to mention your email’s effectiveness).

-And of course the very act of not opening your mail will affect email deliverability (you do know that some ISPs track your open rates and adjust your delivery accordingly right?
-If nobody opens it, they consider that a sign that nobody wants it, and into the junk folder it goes.)
+Of course the very act of not opening your mail will affect email deliverability.
+If too few people open it they consider that a sign that their users mostly don’t want your email, and into the junk folder it goes.)

 - You really are sending them what you told them you would, but somehow you didn’t communicate to them effectively what you would be sending them, so they expected something else.